Novels

 The Incident Report takes the pulse of our fragmented urban existence with detachment and wit.
 Set in the heart of Toronto, at the Allan Gardens Public Library, home to the mad and the marginalized, the novel is both a mystery and an erotic love story, told in 144 brief lyric reports that ricochet off each other to form an utterly unusual and compelling novel.

-Buy this book at Amazon or Indigo
+Buy eBook or paperback at Amazon or Indigo

 The Shape I Gave You